 YouTube TV live channels are part of the standard plan, so everyone gets the same "core" channels in the Base plan.
 (There are some regional/local restrictions.)

-The YouTube TV channels available in the Base plan (to most subscribers):
+The YouTube TV channels available in the Base plan (to most subscribers), all of which include local ABC, CBS, Fox and NBC stations:

 Lifestyle channels on YouTube TV: